Employment contract: standard for any employee

 - Structured so as to minimise the administrative burden of legal compliance

-- Trial period (also called a probation period)
+- Trial period (also called a probationary period)

 - Place of work